So you want to know how to make money on Pinterest without a blog?

 Pinterest currently states that the optimal size is a 2:3 size ratio (think 1,000 x 1,500 pixels and 600 x 900 pixels)

-Well, this is the part where most other bloggers will tell you to simply grab your affiliate links and start pinning away!
+Many bloggers who may not be familiar with the Pinterest Affiliate and Spam Guidelines, will often recommend that you simply grab your affiliate links and start pinning away!
 Ugh…Please don’t do that.

-Coming from someone who’s been doing affiliate marketing on Pinterest without a blog for the last 8 months, I can tell you, that strategy will get you NOWHERE.
+Coming from someone who’s actually done affiliate marketing on Pinterest without a blog for 8 months, I can tell you that strategy will get you NOWHERE.

 As a matter of fact, it may get your affiliate links flagged on Pinterest, or even worse, your account banned completely.
 Here’s an example of what your audience may see on their end if you start spamming them with your affiliate links: